 There are a few things to keep in mind as you work with and care for it—both before and after you sew.
 Following these recommendations will help you transform your favorite rayon fabric into a beautiful piece of clothing all your own.
 For most purposes, I use these methods on all rayons I use, but I encourage you to double check the manufacturer’s care instructions if you are using rayon from another company.
 Rayons are processed in different ways, which require different care methods.

 In general, I always recommend pre-washing fabric before sewing it.
 Like with most fabrics, you will experience slight shrinkage in the wash, which should safeguard your handmade garment from shrinking after it’s made.
 With that in mind, rayon has a tendency to “grow” as you are working with it, meaning it can stretch out as you are sewing, pressing, and trying on your garment for fit.
 Depending on the style of garment I’m sewing, sometimes I don’t pre-wash rayon before I cut and sew it.
 The potential benefits to working with unwashed rayon are: 1. the fabric is stiffer and less drapey, making it easier to work with as you cut and sew, and 2. it’s less likely to stretch out of shape during the construction process.
 Of course, the potential downfall to not pre-shrinking your rayon is that it may shrink more than you expect after your first wash.
-I know some sewists feel very strongly about always pre-washing your fabric before you sew it, and as I mentioned before, I encourage it.
-I just wanted to share that I don’t always follow the “rules,” and it’s for a specific reason.
+I know some sewists feel very strongly about always pre-washing your fabric before you sew it.
+As I mentioned above, I encourage pre-washing and pre-wash very often.
+I just wanted to share that I don’t ALWAYS follow the “rules,” but if I break them, it’s for a specific reason.
 (Anyway, aren’t rules made for breaking??)

 I recommend washing your Workroom Social rayon with like colors, in cold water, and either on gentle cycle or in a mesh bag.
 Finished garments should also receive special care in the wash.
 To keep your handmade items from rubbing against other clothes (especially rough items like jeans!), I always wash my rayon garments in a mesh bag.
 If you prefer, you can hand wash or dry clean Workroom Social rayon as well.